I have LOTS of pets! I love animals, art, coffee, and video games.

 When I first started keeping rats, I was overwhelmed by the amount of cleaning (I thought) they required to keep their home and mine smelling fresh.
-There are certain things you must do daily, but with a proper setup, they don't need to take more than 5 minutes.
-You should only need pull everything out for a wash once every seven to ten days, depending on the number of rats you keep and their cage size.
+There are certain things you must do daily, but with a proper setup, they don't need to take more than five minutes.
+You should only need to pull everything out for a wash once every seven to 10 days, depending on the number of rats you keep and their cage size.

 DIY Wipe Recipe